 - Preventing neural tube defects.
-Research from the NICHD and other organizations led the U.S. Public Health Service to recommend that women get at least 400 micrograms of folic acid daily.
+Research from the NICHD and other organizations led the U.S. Public Health Service to recommend that all women capable of becoming pregnant get at least 400 micrograms of folic acid daily.
 Taking folic acid prior to conception can reduce the risk for neural tube defects, a primary goal of NICHD research.

 - Reducing the risk of complications during pregnancy.
 The NICHD seeks to understand maternal physiology, environmental variables, and conditions and treatments during pregnancy that contribute to adverse outcomes.
 Research is focused on discovering the mechanisms involved in the pathophysiological states of pregnancy such as preterm labor, premature rupture of membranes, diabetes, preeclampsia, and stillbirth, as well as the health impact of pregnancy-related disorders on the mother and infant and the effect of maternal infections on fetal development.
 The researchers aim to improve treatment and prevention, learn more about the effects of maternal medications and the mother's use and abuse of drugs on fetal development, and understand more about the complications that pregnant adolescents may encounter.1